 Giorgi Bidzinashvili - Georgian National Museum

-Those interested in excavating the prehistoric site of Orozmani in the 2021 season will have the opportunity to become “pioneers” in the study of a new very important site, as well as gain a wealth of experience working with the scientists studying the site.
+Those interested in excavating the prehistoric site of Orozmani in the 2022 season will have the opportunity to gain a wealth of experience working with the scientists studying the site.
 Remember, the Orozmani staff and scientists represent the “Dmanisi Team” with extensive (20+ years) experience in studying prehistoric sites.

 At the end of a perfect day, relax with other volunteers and the members of Orozmani scientific team and talk about the day’s finds.
 Go hiking to the beautiful landscape and enjoy picnics near the two rivers close to the site.

 And of course, the best way to end the day is to party!!!